danielbentes/BMAD-METHOD/docs/getting-started/first-project.md

 ```
 /dev

+# v3.0 - Developer receives full context:
+# - Architecture decisions from Mo
+# - Requirements from Jack
+# - Quality standards to enforce
+# - Style patterns to follow
 ```

-This activates the Developer persona for implementation.
+This activates the Developer persona for implementation with complete context awareness.

 ### 4.2 Build Core Components